David Hasselhoff’s Daughter, Hayley, Rocks Black Lingerie With Sheer Panels

 For the past five years I’ve been travelling non-stop for work, living in and out of suitcases.
 When I met my partner we decided that it was time to finally give myself some stability in the UK.
 Which is why we decided to look for a home in the countryside.
 This was the best decision that I’ve ever made, being able to enjoy the peace and quiet between trips.
 The simplicity of waking up to beautiful scenery and long walks through the fields.
 That’s why I’m taking part in the @elomilingerie’s #LiveLimitless Challenge.
 They’ve created a series of 30 challenges to help you live your best life, without limits!
 I wanted to challenge myself to do something that I don’t normally do, which is why I chose the #LLChallenge29, ‘Learn to Unwind’.
 With perfection to fit and sexy lace lining I’m wearing the Roxanne bra. #Elomi #LLChallenge #ElomiRoxanne #RoxanneBlack #AD ???? : @dominic.charles.farrell

 In addition, Hayley posted another photo of herself outdoors, except this time, she was fully clothed.
-She posed in front of a wooden fence, and placed her right hand on a beam.
+She posed in front of a wooden fence and placed her right hand on a beam.
 The model also popped her right knee and placed her other hand in her pockets.

 The outfit consisted of a long-sleeved, black shirt with a turtleneck.
-She tucked her shirt into a pair of brown pants, and completed her look with a pair of snakeskin-print boots.
+She tucked her shirt into a pair of brown pants and completed her look with a pair of snakeskin-print boots.

-She wore her hair down, and gave a hint of a smile.
+She wore her hair down and gave a hint of a smile.

 View this post on Instagram